 Decoding the Debate: Faculty Experts Share Their Insights

-Princeton SPIA scholars from diverse disciplines offer expert analysis on key moments, policy proposals, and rhetorical strategies from the first presidential debate.
+Princeton SPIA scholars from diverse disciplines offer expert analysis on key moments, policy proposals, and rhetorical strategies from the second presidential debate.
 Their informed commentary provides a comprehensive understanding of the debate's impact, fostering a deeper appreciation of the political discourse.

 As the November 5th elections approach, Princeton SPIA delves into the core concerns of American voters.
 From economic anxieties to protecting civil liberties, our faculty experts decode trends shaping public opinion, the 2024 election results, and the path forward in policymaking.